rticommunity/rticonnextdds-examples/examples/connext_dds/lbediscovery_xml_app_creation/c++11/README.md

     -G "Visual Studio 15 2017" -A x64
 ```

-### Configuring Connext DDS Installation Path and Architecture
+### Configuring Connext Installation Path and Architecture

 The CMake build infrastructure will try to guess the location of your Connext
-DDS installation and the Connext DDS architecture based on the default settings
+DDS installation and the Connext architecture based on the default settings
 for your host platform.
-If you installed Connext DDS in a custom location, you
+If you installed Connext in a custom location, you
-can use the CONNEXTDDS_DIR variable to indicate the path to your RTI Connext DDS
+can use the CONNEXTDDS_DIR variable to indicate the path to your RTI Connext
 installation folder.
 For example:

 ```sh